tudorz23/ParallelGraph/README.md

 For this assignment we will implement a generic thread pool, which we will then use to traverse a graph and compute the sum of the elements contained by the nodes.
 You will be provided with a serial implementation of the graph traversal and with most of the data structures needed to implement the thread pool.
-Your job is to write the thread pool rutines and then use the thread pool to traverse the graph.
+Your job is to write the thread pool routines and then use the thread pool to traverse the graph.

 ## Thread Pool Description